-Children suffer bruises, scrapes and cuts from sharp edges of playground equipment that's in disrepair.
+Children suffer bruises, scrapes, and cuts from sharp edges of playground equipment that are in disrepair.
 To minimize the risk of these types of injuries, inspect bolts and screws to make sure they are flush.
-Check the hooks and chains on swings to make sure they links are closed and strong.
+Check the hooks and chains on swings to make sure the links are closed and strong.
 Be on the lookout for wood or metal that can cause injury if bumped or scraped.

 Higher play surfaces pose more risk.

 Playground equipment higher than 30 inches above the ground should have handrails or guard rails for safety.
 High playground equipment should also be located at least nine feet away from other structures.
 The area should have a large, thick fall-zone surface to absorb the force in the event of a fall.